FAQ + Contact

 In order for us to consider publishing your work, you should first peruse our catalog and identify three similar titles that we've published in the last two years.
 If you can do that, it's probably a good fit.
 If you can't do that, we probably aren't the best place for you, but we wish you the best of luck and might be able to refer you elsewhere!
 Here is a basic guide we created on how to pitch your book to a publisher (it mostly involves reading and following directions).
 People of color are particularly encouraged to submit as is anyone whose experiences are not represented in the publishing world in general.

 Microcosm specializes in nonfiction DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
 Think of the benefits that your book offers to the reader.
-We have five lists: DIY (bicycling, making something, how-to, self-care, hands-on skills, etc), Real World (education, gender, history, music, sexuality, social justice, relationships, etc), Vegan Cookbooks, Bikes in Space (feminist bicycle science fiction), and Comics Journalism.
-We love books where we discover interest in a new topic because of the way information is presented.
+We have five lists: The Good Life (DIY skills, making something, how-to, self-care, hands-on skills, etc), Scene History (what made a time and place into a unique climate for creativity, social justice, gender, sexuality, struggle, or a different way of thinking?), Building the Bicycle Revolution (nonfiction work with original research about the promise of the bicycle to change society), Vegan Cookbooks (cooking up some unique, healthy, and/or delicious eats), Travel (what are the most interesting or notable things about a place?), Punx (the hidden stories of the musical style that became a social movement to fix shit up), Bikes in Space (feminist bicycle science fiction), Comics Journalism, and Giftable Giftacles (Coloring Books, Humor, Cats, Dogs, i.e. fun but educational) We love books where we discover interest in a new topic because of the way information is presented.

 We are currently seeking books on sewing, dogs, cats, bees, and parenting, and contributions to the Scene History series.